arru/trekload/README.md

 * Prune KML tracks into single waypoints, or skip them entirely
 * Remove HTML in waypoint descriptions, trim description length and convert filenames to ASCII
 * All pruning features and hardware GPS targetting yields significantly smaller GPX files than GPSBabel, for example
-* Python 2.7, no external dependencies
+* Python 2.7
 * Uses default paths that are specific to MacOS X, but should work on any OS as long as arguments are specified manually
+* Exclude waypoints outside Geohash boundaries

 Planned
 -------